TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Extras/DuckyPad/Readme.md

 --------------------------
 Everytime after creating the macro you must press [EXE] which will execute the macro (and exit the Macroeditor), and pressing [Up] will then save it on the SDCard as file a + nn.
-Press [k] Pad to agian enter the Macroeditor for the next macro.
+Press [k] Pad to again enter the Macroeditor for the next macro.

 Step 1: Assign the open run command to macrofile a50 - Gui + "r" Select destination macro A 50 - press [Src] then [Dst] then [Num] until "Target A 50" shows